Online and Customizable Fairness-aware Learning: Related Work

 \emph{In-processing approaches} modify existing learning algorithms to also account for fairness instead of only predictive performance.
 Therefore, distinct from the first strategy which is classifier-agnostic, these approaches are algorithm-specific.
-For example, \cite{aghaei2019learning} added regularization terms to the Mixed-Integer Programming model to penalize discrimination. \cite{calders2010three} proposes three approaches for fairness-aware Naïve Bayes classifiers: the first one alters the decision distribution until there is no more discrimination, the second one attempts to remove the correlation between sensitive attribute and class label by building a separate model for each sensitive group, and the third one models a latent variable to discover the actual class labels of a discrimination-free dataset.
-Closer to our work is the work by~\cite{kamiran2010discrimination} that incorporates discrimination into the splitting criterion of a decision tree classifier.
+For example, Aghaei et al.~\cite{aghaei2019learning} added regularization terms to the Mixed-Integer Programming model to penalize discrimination.
+Calders and Verwer~\cite{calders2010three} propose three approaches for fairness-aware Naïve Bayes classifiers: the first one alters the decision distribution until there is no more discrimination, the second one attempts to remove the correlation between sensitive attribute and class label by building a separate model for each sensitive group, and the third one models a latent variable to discover the actual class labels of a discrimination-free dataset.
+Closer to our work is the work by Kamiran et al.~\cite{kamiran2010discrimination} that incorporates discrimination into the splitting criterion of a decision tree classifier.
 Two key distinctions are: i) fairness in our work is directly defined in terms of the discrimination difference of the induction of a split, i.e., the fairness gain due to the split rather than the entropy w.r.t. sensitive attribute and ii) our model operates in an online setting rather than upon a static/batch dataset.
 The online learning scenario is much more challenging as decisions have to be made without access to the complete dataset and moreover, such decisions have an impact on following decisions in terms of both accuracy and fairness (feedback loops).
+Relevantly, the distance of an instance to the decision boundary is used in conjunction with the covariance between the sensitive feature and the decision boundary as a fair splitting criterion to enforce fairness in~\cite{nanfack2021boundary}.
+Such a splitting criterion is however not effective in the focused online setting of this paper as the decision boundaries/leaves are subject to change over time due to concept drift.